Panama

 rubrifructum (both at ResearchGate).

-Endemic vascular plant genera include Desmotes (Burica Press) (Univ.
-Panama WM), Horichia (Woodstream Orchids) (iNaturalist), Anthopteropsis (Field Museum), Pohlidium (Tropicos), Sanblasia (JSTOR), Votschia (GBIF), and Iogeton (BHL).
+Other endemic vascular plant genera include Horichia (Woodstream Orchids WM) (iNaturalist), Anthopteropsis (Field Museum), Pohlidium (Tropicos WM), Sanblasia (JSTOR), and Iogeton (BHL) (GBIF).
 Strobilacanthus (JSTOR) is generally considered a synonym for the more widely distributed Crossandra infundibuliformis (POWO).

-Endemic lichens include Myriotrema endoflavescens (100 New Lichens) and Leptotienza chiriquiense (fig. b at BHL).
+Endemic lichens include Myriotrema endoflavescens (100 New Lichens WM) and Leptotienza chiriquiense (fig. b at BHL).
 Endemic fungi include Marasmius variabilis (fig. 9 at ResearchGate) and Russula cynorhodon (PLOS).
 Endemic non-vascular plants include the liverworts Ceratolejeunea panamensis (laestrella.com.pa) and Lejeunea tamasii (Smithsonian pdf) and the mosses Brymela tutezona (GBIF) and Stenodictyon crosbyi (BHL).

 Panama is part of the Mesoamerica (Biodiversity Hotspots WM) and Tumbes-Choco-Magdalena (Biodiversity Hotspots WM) biodiversity hotspots and forms a portion of the Western Caribbean coral reef hotspot (Columbia Univ.
 WM pdf).
 Important terrestrial ecoregions include the Talamancan Montane Forests (EoE) and the Eastern Panamanian Montane Forests (EoE).
 The Rio Tuira (FEOW WM) and Chiriqui (FEOW WM) are important freshwater ecoregions.